Checkmk/checkmk/CONTRIBUTING.md

 ### Type checking: mypy

-Code can be checked manually with `make -C tests-py3 test-mypy`.
+Code can be checked manually with `make -C tests-py3 test-mypy3`.

 The configuration file is `mypy.ini` and lives in the root directory of the Checkmk repository.
 For info about how to type hint refer to